ruziniuuuuu/ME5413_Final_Project_Group10/report_typ/main.typ

 #[

 #show: ieee.with(
-  title: [Autonomous Mobile Robotics Final Project Group 10],
+  title: [*Autonomous Mobile Robotics Final Project Group 10*],
   abstract: [
-    This project focuses on the development and implementation of an autonomous navigation system for a Jackal robot in a simulated mini-factory environment using the Gazebo framework.
-The primary objective is to guide the robot through a predefined sequence of locations while mapping the environment, localizing the robot, and detecting and navigating to a specific object (a box with the number 3).
-The system integrates state-of-the-art algorithms such as FAST-LIO for mapping, Adaptive Monte Carlo Localization (AMCL) for localization, A\* for global path planning, and the Time Elastic Band (Teb) approach for local planning.
-Additionally, the project incorporates object detection using template matching and the find_object_2d package, as well as a random exploration policy and collision checking for efficient decision-making.
-The performance of the navigation system is evaluated in terms of its ability to accurately map the environment, localize the robot, and navigate to the target locations while avoiding obstacles.
-The project's outcomes demonstrate the effectiveness of the selected algorithms and provide insights into the challenges and potential improvements in autonomous robot navigation for industrial applications.
+    This project develops an autonomous navigation system for a Jackal robot in a simulated mini-factory using Gazebo.
+The robot must map the environment, localize itself, and navigate to a specific object while following a predefined sequence of locations.
+The system integrates FAST-LIO for mapping, Adaptive Monte Carlo Localization (AMCL) for localization, A\* for global path planning, Time Elastic Band (Teb) for local planning, object detection using template matching and find_object_2d, random exploration policy, and collision checking.
+The navigation system's performance is evaluated based on its ability to map the environment, localize the robot, and navigate to target locations while avoiding obstacles.
+The project demonstrates the effectiveness of the selected algorithms and provides insights into the challenges and potential improvements in autonomous robot navigation for industrial applications.
   ],
   authors: (
     (